-In January 2018 I released my first book, SUN NIGHT: A Memoir, about my brother and I growing up in Panama.
+In January 2018 I released my first book, SUN NIGHT about my brother and I growing up in Panama.
 It was a project that took three years to complete, but about 40 years to be ready for.
 The last chapters were the ones that took the longest and were the most difficult to complete.
 I finished writing the book in May 2017, but that was just the beginning.

 Even though there were a lot of items to check off the list to get the book published, I felt organized internally in my mind.
 I think it helped to have that instilled in me since I work in the design industry where one has to show clear results within a deadline.
 One of those items in my list involved working with Sam Hubbard, my good friend and editor of the book.
 Having edited previous books in the past, I trusted her to give SUN NIGHT the appropriate love and attention required.
 Imagine being a first time author, and showing your work to someone that is an avid reader and editor.
 Sam took my book and gave it the care it needed.
 It wasn't something that could be rushed.
 Something I learned since early on.
 I was so excited to release the book, that I couldn't wait for all the round of edits.

 And there was so much more.
 I didn't only write the book, I also created the cover art and laid out the front and back cover, laid out the interior of the book for both the print and electronic version, in addition to the marketing and website design.
 I also learned how to sell the book on Amazon, Apple and other book stores, as well as taking credit card payments.
 It was all exciting, but at times mind-blowing.
 It was a lot of work, but I never questioned myself that I could do this.